-- (k) The ordinary element of stock dividends is treated as revenue and forms part of the distribution. - (I) Special dividends and share buy backs recognised as revenue form part of the distribution. - (m) All of the net revenue available for distribution at the final accounting period end will be distributed to unitholders as a dividend with the balance attributable to accumulation unitholders retained within the Fund.
+- (k) The ordinary element of stock dividends is treated as revenue but does not form part of the distribution. - Special dividends and share buy backs recognised as revenue form part of the distribution. - (m) All of the net revenue available for distribution at the final accounting period end will be distributed to unitholders as a dividend with the balance attributable to accumulation unitholders retained within the Fund.
 In order to conduct a controlled dividend flow to unitholders, interim distributions may be made at the Manager's discretion, up to a maximum of the distributable revenue available for the period.
-Should expenses and taxation together exceed revenue, there will be no distribution and the shortfall will be met from capital. - (n) At the Manager's discretion, 100% of the Manager's charge are 100% of all other expenses may be reimbursed by capital for distribution purposes.
-The amount reimbursed may vary between accounting periods.
+Should expenses and taxation together exceed revenue, there will be no distribution and the shortfall will be met from capital.